House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Polk Audio DB522

 Finding a good weatherproof speaker can be difficult.
-Generally, you should avoid exposing your speakers to the elements at all costs.
-But that’s hard to do when you’re looking for a good speaker for your boat or motorcycle.
+Generally, you should avoid exposing your speakers to the elements at all costs, but that’s hard to do when looking for a good speaker for your boat or motorcycle.

-But Polk Audio’s got you covered.
-These speakers are certified marine-proof meaning they can take the brunt of salt-fog, UV rays, and humidity.
-They also carry the IP5-5 rating making them water and dirt resistant.
-They’re truly built like a tank.
+But Polk Audio’s speakers have you covered.
+They are certified marine-proof and can withstand salt fog, UV rays, and humidity.
+They also carry the IP5-5 rating making them water and dirt-resistant.
+They’re genuinely built like a tank.

-And they’ve got a decent sound as well.
-We just wish they had a bit more bass to them.
+Although the sound quality is good, we wish they had more bass.
 The bottom end tends to be relatively non-existent at normal volumes and underwhelmed when turned up higher.
 This wouldn’t be so impactful if they weren’t so expensive.

 Pros